wehkamp/front-end-guide/README.md

 Another tool for enforcing consistent coding style for JavaScript and CSS is [Prettier](https://github.com/prettier/prettier).

 In most cases, it is recommended to setup Prettier on top of ESLint and stylelint and integrate it into the workflow.
-This allows the code to be formatted into consistent style automatically via commit hooks, so that developers do not need to spend time formatting the coding style manually.
+This allows the code to be formatted into consistent style automatically via commit hooks so that developers do not need to spend time formatting the coding style manually.

 Note that Prettier only enforces coding style, but does not check for logic errors in the code.
 Hence it is not a replacement for linters.